alexbecker/blogdown/Readme.md

 Its contents must be valid HTML, and it is ended by the corresponding closing tag.
 HTML blocks are rendered verbatim, unless HTML bleaching is enabled.
  * **Hard Rule**: A line consisting of 3+ "-" defines a hard rule.
+ * **Table**: A '\|'character at the beginning of a line begins a table row, consisting of table cells separated by '\|' characters.
+The cells are themselves blocks, and as such can contain newlines.
+The rows are terminated by a '\|' followed by a newline.
+By default the table has only a body, but if rows are separated by an alternating string of '\+' and multiple '-' characters, e.g. "\+---\+---\+", then every row above the separator will be in the header and every row below will be in the body.
+Optionally the table may start and end with such a separator as well.

 #### Inline Nodes